alphagov/accessible-autocomplete/README.md

 #### `source`

-Type: `Function`
+Type: `array` or `function`

+An array of values to search when the user types in the input field, or a function to take what the user types and calls a callback function with the results to be displayed.

-Arguments: `query: string, populateResults: Function`
+If `source` is a function, the arguments are: `query: string, populateResults: Function`

 Similar to the [`source` argument for typeahead.js](https://github.com/corejavascript/typeahead.js/blob/47d46b40cb834d8285ac9328c4b436e5eccf7197/doc/jquery_typeahead.md#datasets), a backing data source for suggestions. `query` is what gets typed into the input field, which will callback to `populateResults` synchronously with the array of string results to display in the menu.